fdgardon/Note-Taker/README.md

 # Note-Taker

 Description:
-This application has created to make easier for the user to take notes and save it on JSON Database.
+This application has been created to make easy for the user to take notes and save it on JSON file.

 Technology used: JavaScript, HTML, CSS, JSON, Express.js, NPM